The degree-restricted random process is far from uniform: Relaxed -process: main technical result

 \subsection{Definition: relaxed $\bdn$-process}

 In this subsection we formally define our relaxed $\bdn$-process, which attempts to randomly generate a configuration-graph with degree sequence~$\bdn=\bigpar{d_1^{(n)},\dots, d_n^{(n)}}$.
-At any step of the process, we say that a vertex is \emph{unsaturated} if at least one point in the vertex is currently not matched.
+At any point during the process, we say that a vertex~$V_i$ is \emph{unsaturated} if there is at least one point~$w \in V_i$ that is currently not matched.
 As with the (standard) $\bdn$-process, it is possible that the relaxed $\bdn$-process will not complete, i.e., not succeed in matching every point, and so the final configuration-graph will not have the desired degree sequence~$\bdn$.
 However, it turns out that this `bad behavior' happens with sufficiently small probability (see~\refL{completionprob} in~\refApp{sec:transfer}), so that conditioning on the relaxed $\bdn$-process completing does not create any technical problems.
 We henceforth write~$\Gpodn$ for the final configuration-graph of the relaxed $\bdn$-process conditioned on having degree sequence~$\bdn$, i.e., conditioned on completing (this is well-defined, since we only consider degree sequences~$\bdn$ that are graphic).